dsternlicht/RESTool/README.md

 *  `dataPath` - let us know where we should take the data from
 *  `displayPath` - property of the object to take the display value from
 *  `valuePath` - property of the object to take the option value from
 *  `sortBy` - one or more properties to sort the objects by
+*  `queryParamAlias` - query parameter alias used in multiselect's onSearch function.
+Default value is `q`

 For example: